EcotopeResearch/EcosizerEngine/README.md

 # EcosizerEngine

 ### Installing:
+Steps for installing using docker container
+1. Navigate to the EcosizerEngine directory.
+2. Build container with docker file

+	$ docker build -t ecosizerengine:latest .

+3. Run docker container

+	$  docker run -it ecosizerengine bash

 Steps for installing conda environment from the Anaconda prompt
 1. Navigate to the EcosizerEngine directory.
 2. Create new environment from .yml file.